 Each cabin comes with a double-bed, a bunk-bed which could probably accommodate two adults or four children (we only have two), and a sofa.
 You’ll need to pack your own sleeping gear, such as sleeping bags and pillows, but all the beds have a comfy mattress to lay on.
 There’s no TV, but with so much to see and do I guarantee you won’t miss it!

-As with most camp/cabin site you find throughout Ontario, the ones here come with a fire pit, with firewood and even fire starter blocks available for sale at the camp store located at the ground of the grounds.
+As with most camp/cabin sites you find throughout Ontario, the ones here come with a fire pit, with firewood and even fire starter blocks available for sale at the camp store located at the entrance to the campground.